JmWangBio/ComBatMet/README.md

 **neural network** classifier both **before** and **after** applying ComBat-met.
 For this
 analysis:

-- We selected three random methylation features in each iteration to simulate a minimal and unbiased feature set, avoiding cherry-picking variables that might artificially boost performance.
+- We selected three random methylation probes in each iteration to simulate a minimal and unbiased probe set, avoiding cherry-picking variables that might artificially boost performance.
 - A feed-forward, fully connected neural network with two hidden layers was trained to classify normal and cancerous samples.